 There are many digital drawing apps that you can use for fashion illustration with MyBodyModel.
 Doctor T tried out nine different drawing apps on her iPad, including free and paid options.
 Read on to see how she reviewed and scored each one!

-MyBodyModel is a recent addition to my planning process, as is the iPad Pro and Apple Pencil that I was gifted for the holidays.
+MyBodyModel is a recent addition to my sewing planning process, as is the iPad Pro and Apple Pencil that I was gifted for the holidays.
 While I love the feel and process of working on paper, I’m finding that I increasingly enjoy working in a digital format, and this is amplified with the precision of the Apple Pencil.
-Being fairly new to digital art, I went on a quest to find my favorite apps for working with My Body Model to create my digital wardrobe plans.
+Being fairly new to digital art, I went on a quest to find my favorite apps for drawing on My Body Model custom croquis to create my digital wardrobe plans.

-There are tons of free digital art apps on the market that are fantastic to use with My Body Model for digital planning.
+There are tons of free digital art apps on the market that are fantastic to use with My Body Model for digital sewing planning and fashion design.
 Most of the “free” apps have in-app purchases that unlock additional features, but I don’t think any of these apps require those purchases to be made to have the app be “worth it” to use.
 While I’ve made many of the in-app purchases for the apps I know I will be using a lot in the future, I was able to create designs and plans without needing to purchase any of these added features.

 Adobe Draw is a free vector drawing app for the iPad, which has the expected Adobe quality.
 It creates very sharp, clear images and can create a bold, eye-catching plan.